ryangreenio/greensontour/src/posts/pacsafe.md

 ### Everything locks

-One feature we love about this backpack that makes it unique from most other backpacks on the market are the security locks sewn into the pack –
+One feature we love about this backpack that makes it unique to other backpacks on the market, are the security locks sewn into the pack.

-There is also a fold over material on the outside of the pack which hides the security lock and your zips giving you extra peace of mind.
-You can also pack a raincoat or day sling in between it.
+There is also a fold over material on the outside of the pack which hides the security lock and your zips, giving you extra peace of mind.
+You can also pack a raincoat or day sling inbetween it.

 ### Cut-resistant material

-Pacsafe use its patented cut-resistant material to prevent someone from slashing your bag with a knife to access the contents of your bag.
+Pacsafe uses its patented cut-resistant material to prevent someone from slashing your bag with a knife to access the contents of your bag.
+This is a really inovative feature, particularly for those carry expensive camera equipment and personal belongings.

 ### RFID blocking pocket

 It also comes with an RFID blocking pocket which means your credit and debit cards can be safely stored without scammers trying to read them.

 We also recommend with any backpack to pick yourself up a GPS tracking to place in the bag such as an [Air Tag](https://www.apple.com/uk/airtag/) or [Tile](https://www.amazon.co.uk/stores/Tile/Tile/page/7B4E193B-8FE3-48A9-A764-070D9C5DAF9F).
-If you ever leave it on a train or bus you'll be able to quickly locate it so it's a worthwhile insurance investment!
+If you ever leave it on a train or bus you'll be able to quickly locate it making it a wortwhile investment!

-## Capacity: how much can it hold?
+## Capacity: How much can it hold?

 If you're not used to living out of a back-pack long-term, 45L is a generous size compared to most cabin bags.
 Typical cabin bags are between 20L-35L so the Exp45 really makes the most of the airline cabin-bag maximum limits.

 The main compartment is spacious and can fit one large packing cube and 2-3 small to medium size ones.

 Most airline limits have a maximum of 10kg for carry-on bags.
-The bag is pretty lightweight and maximises your ability to pack this bag out – wheeled cabin suitcases which typically weigh more than a backpack.
+The bag is pretty lightweight and maximises your ability to pack this bag out (wheeled cabin suitcases which typically weigh more than a backpack).

 ## Can you travel the world with the Venturesafe Exp45 it?